mstill3/spark-for-dummies/Everything.md

 ### RDD
-- How to change value of an rdd?
+- RDD's are immutable so they cannot be changed directly.
+- RDD's can be 'changed' by setting it to an editted existing rdd
+- An example: `rdd = rdd.map(lambda word: (word, 1))`

 ### GraphFrames